benjamindelmee/safe-csv/README.md

 # ![SafeCSV](misc/safe_csv.png)

-This script assesses if a CSV file is conform to the [RFC4180](https://tools.ietf.org/html/rfc4180).
+This script helps to assess the quality of CSV files.

-It helps people dealing with **CSV generation** to ensure that their output is valid.
-It also helps people dealing with **data integration** to assess the validity of CSV files provided by third parties.

 Tests performed by this script can be split in two categories:
-- **Core tests:** assess if a file is conform to the RFC4180
+- **Core tests:** assess if a CSV file is conform to the [RFC4180](https://tools.ietf.org/html/rfc4180)
-- **Extended tests:** asses if a file follows some empirical good practices (like column naming convention)
+- **Extended tests:** assess if a CSV file follows some empirical good practices (like column naming convention)

 For more information about the tests performed, please read the [tests documentation](doc/tests.md).